OK Go: Of the Blue Colour of the Sky (2008–2012)

 On October 12, 2008, OK Go announced that the members had finished writing new songs for its third album and were in the studios in upstate New York with producer Dave Fridmann (the Flaming Lips, MGMT).
 The band previewed its third album, titled Of the Blue Colour of the Sky, with several dates on the US East Coast, starting in Philadelphia on March 6, 2009, at the TLA Theatre.
 The name of the album comes from a pseudo-scientific book written by Augustus Pleasonton in 1876 entitled The Influence of the Blue Ray of the Sunlight and of the Blue Colour of the Sky.
 The members of the band have said that these songs are the "danciest, most anthemic, most heartbroken, and honest songs" of their career, and the album itself takes a much more funky, dance-prone, yet melancholy sound to it, drawing influence from Prince.
 On May 7, 2009, a song from the album, titled "Skyscrapers", was released for streaming online.
-The first single, "WTF?", was released on November 17, 2009.
+Their first single, "WTF?", in which the music video features the band performing with various props in a distorted, hypnotic background, was released on November 17, 2009.
 On January 8, 2010, OK Go appeared on The Tonight Show with Conan O'Brien and performed a song from the album, "This Too Shall Pass".
 Of the Blue Colour of the Sky was released on January 12, 2010.

 After the first two videos for Of the Blue Colour of the Sky were posted to YouTube in 2009, the band was quickly met with complaints from fans who were only able to view them on YouTube.
 In response, Kulash posted a long letter on the band's website explaining the record label's policies.
 The letter itself went viral, after being reprinted in Gizmodo, cited as "required reading" on BoingBoing, and excerpted on many other websites.
 At the end of the letter, Kulash included embed codes for the band's most recent video in direct opposition to the desires of the label.
 On February 20, 2010, the New York Times printed an op-ed in which Kulash furthered the arguments he made in his open letter.